geraintluff/jsfx/README.md

 * Learning Sampler - a basic sampler that records incoming audio and plays it back
 * Hammer And String - a monophonic string resonator/synth with portamento
 * Hammer And Chord - a polyphonic string resonator/synth
+* MIDI Gate - a MIDI-note-controlled gate (audio passes through only when MIDI note is down)

 Presets (RPL) for these effects can be downloaded from GitHub.